-In this work, we evaluate the \objective of a CAV proving ground by its capability of accommodating small use cases, which can be effectively indicated by the similarity between proving ground road structure and recorded vehicle trajectories.
-In the literature, testing scenarios for autonomous driving are defined manually \cite{huang_task-specific_2014, nowakowski_development_2015,nhtsa_automated_2017}, based on some heuristic rules (e.g. typical cases, corner cases, or dangerous cases) \cite{watzenig_automated_2017, li_intelligence_2016}, or derived from intelligence architecture perspective \cite{li_artificial_2018}.
-Due to the highly complicated and stochastic nature of real traffic, however, it is hard to empirically identify such a set that summarizes real-world traffic; driving scenarios could have uneven frequency of occurrence and various lasting time.
+We evaluate the baseline effectiveness of a CAV proving ground by its capability of accommodating small use cases.
+In the literature, testing scenarios for autonomous driving are defined manually \cite{huang_task-specific_2014, nowakowski_development_2015,nhtsa_automated_2017}, based on heuristic rules (e.g. typical cases, corner cases, or dangerous cases) \cite{watzenig_automated_2017, li_intelligence_2016}, or derived from intelligence architecture perspective \cite{li_artificial_2018}.
+Due to the highly complicated and stochastic nature of real traffic, however, it is hard to empirically identify such a set that summarizes real-world traffic; driving scenarios could have uneven frequency of occurrence and various duration.
 An empirical set would be biased toward common scenarios while the rare or less intuitive ones should also be identified and considered just as essential.
 Therefore, it is necessary to extract a scenario set from naturalistic traffic data as our \textit{evaluation reference}.
 Each instance of the set should be a representation of one particular type of driving scenario with equally assigned significance.
 The set then serves as a summary of recorded traffic behaviors.
 In this paper, we focus on scenarios where vehicles interact in proximity and generate statistically inferential trajectories.
 Specifically, we compose the evaluation reference with \textit{traffic primitives} \cite{wang_extracting_2018, wang_clustering_2018} that are extracted from naturalistic driving data using sticky HDP-HMM methods as fundamental building blocks of multi-vehicle traffic scenarios.
 The main idea is that a set of discrete traffic primitives can be composed to form a large variety of driving behaviors.